 In 1900 the Government, with Queen Victoria's approval, allotted the site, including the house and 30 acres of the surrounding Bushy Park for the purposes of the new National Physical Laboratory (NPL).
 This was completed and opened in 1902 by the then Prince & Princess of Wales.
 The original three aims of the NPL were:

-· to carry out research – particularly research into the accurate determination of physical constants.
+1. to carry out research. particularly research into the accurate determination of physical constants.

 Through the years much important work has been carried out here.
 The earliest experiments into radar took place in the sports fields.
 The wind tunnel was used to develop the Spitfire.
 Barnes Wallis (1887 - 1979) carried out essential tests in water tanks in developing the bouncing bomb.
 The Mulberry floating harbour used in the D-Day landings in June 1944, and PLUTO, the pipeline which maintained fuel supplies across the Channel were both developed here.

 As we cross Chestnut Avenue with Teddington Gate to our left, be careful of the cars, and look right to see one of the best views in London.
-Chestnut Avenue stretches out for a mile into the distance, past the Diana Fountain and with Henry VIII’s Medieval Banqueting Hall in the backdrop.
+Chestnut Avenue stretches out for a mile into the distance, past the Diana Fountain and with Henry VIII's Medieval Banqueting Hall in the backdrop.
 From the gate to the fountain is a little over a kilometer, with the road going in a straight line and elevated above the surrounding grassland and lines of trees.
-It was along here where the National Physical Laboratory used a laser to measure what was claimed to be the world’s most accurate kilometer.
-To mark the distance they inserted a nail on both sides of the road and at both ends and highlighted each with a small white line running perpendicular to the road.
+It was along here where the National Physical Laboratory used a laser to measure what was claimed to be the world's most accurate kilometer.
+To mark the distance, they inserted a nail on both sides of the road and at both ends and highlighted each with a small white line running perpendicular to the road.
 The nails are about 70 yards from Teddington Gate and 50 yards from where the road curls around the fountain.
-Up until five years ago they were very easy to find and were often used by event organizers to calibrate their cycles or Jones’ Wheels so they could use these to measure courses accurately.
+Up until ten years ago they were very easy to find and were often used by event organizers to calibrate their cycles or Jones' Wheels so they could use these to measure courses accurately.
 I have often cycled up and down here many times with a distance meter, so I could accurately measure the stages of my long distance run around London.
-However, on my most recent visits, it has been really painstaking to find the nails.
+However, on my most recent visits (2015), it has been really painstaking to find the nails.
 Maybe someday they'll touch up the white lines which mark their position.

-During World War 2 the park became the site of a large US base, later renamed Camp Griffiss in memory of Lieutenant Townsend Griffiss who was killed when his aircraft was mistakenly shot down by Royal Air Force, Polish flyers, on 15th February 1942, and was the first US Airman to die in the line of duty in Europe.
-General Dwight D. Eisenhower (1890 – 1969), made the park Supreme Headquarters Allied Expeditionary Force (SHAEF) - the centre for planning Operation Overlord, the 1944 D-Day Invasion of France.
+During World War 2 the park became the site of a large US base.
+It was later renamed Camp Griffiss, in memory of Lieutenant Townsend Griffiss who was killed when his aircraft was mistakenly shot down by Royal Air Force, Polish flyers, on 15th February 1942, and was the first US Airman to die in the line of duty in Europe.
+General Dwight D. Eisenhower (1890 - 1969), made the park Supreme Headquarters Allied Expeditionary Force (SHAEF) - the centre for planning Operation Overlord, the 1944 D-Day Invasion of France.
 He was based here from 5th March 1944 to 2nd June 1944.
 The D-Day Landings started on the 6th June 1944.
-The two memorials mark the sites of Eisenhower’s tent and the European Headquarters of the US Army Air Forces and of Eisenhower's tent.
+The two memorials mark the sites of the European Headquarters of the US Army Air Forces and of Eisenhower's tent.

 In 1994, 50 years after the D-Day landings a trail to commemorate Camp Griffiss and the Shaef was opened, with a new SHAEF Gate created just north of here.
-This gives easy access to the trail and the memorials from Sandy Lane at Teddington – follow the link for photos of this area, (as of May 2018 the links to all five audio trails in Bushy Park, including this one, no longer seem to be available.
+This gives easy access to the trail (link unavailable) and the memorials from Sandy Lane at Teddington, follow the link for photos of this area, (as of May 2018 the links to all five audio trails in Bushy Park, including this one, no longer seem to be available.
 I will update if they reappear).
 You can read more about the history and see some old photos of this site at SHAEF Shifters running club website and at this parkrun report from 2018.

 "Tim Bennet, the honest presbyterian cobler of Hampton Court, who obtained a free passage thro' Bushey park which had many years been with-held from the people, aged near 80."

-In 1900 a Timothy Bennet Memorial was built in memory to the shoemaker inside Hampton Wick Gate.
+In 1900 a Timothy Bennet Memorial was built in memory to the shoemaker just outside Hampton Wick Gate.
 It bears the inscription:

 "In memory of Timothy Bennet shoemaker of Hampton Wick.
 By whose efforts the adjoining footpath was preserved for the use and enjoyment of the public."